Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.polish.txt

 Modyfikacja Endless BG1 ustawia zmienn¹ "Global("C#EndlessBG1","GLOBAL",1)" w Gildii Z³odziei (po walce w pa³acu) dla modyfikacji (np. tych dodaj¹cych NPC) tak aby wiedzia³y, ¿e gra pozostanie w œwiecie BG1 po œmierci Sarevoka.
 Also, from v7 it will set "Global("SarevokBehavior","GLOBAL",5)" to 5 after Sarevok is dead.

-Modyfikacja jest w pe³ni kompatybilna z modyfikacj¹ Transitions jeœli zosta³a zainstalowana przed Transitions.
+Modyfikacja jest w pe³ni kompatybilna z modyfikacj¹ Transitions jeœli zosta³a zainstalowana przed Transitions (for v9: Components 1-13).
 Note: Transitions Mod overwrites a lot of components of BG1 with own versions of the content, if considering EBG1's content is not explicitely offered as an install choice.
-The Imoen-Duke Jannath interaction from EBG1 will always be overwritten by Transitions' main component.
+Components 14-16 are not considered in Transitions yet (v2.0 and lower).
+Component 14 is probably incompatible with Transitions.
+Installing both will probably mess up the game.
+Also see compatibility notes in the component descriptions.

 The bonus quest "Scar's Return" from bg1re is fully playable after Sarevok's death.